Ugo-1/Stock-Analysis/README.md

 ### The challenge

 Create a dashboard using any tool of your choice to analyze tech stock (between nvidia, twitter, tesla)

+### Notebooks
+Two notebooks were created during the course of this project
+- The [invest](./invest.ipynb) notebook which contains EDA using matplotlib, pandas.
+- The [panel_stock_dashboard](./panel_stock_dashboard.ipynb) which contains the code used to build the dashboard using panel.

+### Excel Files
+- All of the data extracted from yahoo finance is contained in the [fin data sheet](./fin_data.xlsx), which can be used for further analysis.
+- The [fin main sheet](./fin_main_sheet.xlsx) solely has the tickers' closing price and volume.

 ### Screenshot